 Once the coffin is lowered, the priest may say a few final words to bring the service to a close.
 It’s common for people to remain at the graveside and offer words of sympathy to the person’s friends and relatives.

-Afterwards, people might go home or move on to the funeral reception.
+Afterwards, people might go home or move on to the funeral wake.

 Non-religious funeral committals have a different purpose to Christian committals.
 Because they don’t include religious elements, they’re more about remembering the person and giving people the chance to say a last goodbye.